AG7GN/networking/tftpd-on-nexus-README.md

 1. `tftp` script to add firewall rules and start `atftp`

-	- Run these commands in the Terminal:
+	- Run these commands in the Terminal to create the script (only have to do this one time):

 			cat >tftp <<EOF
 			#!/bin/bash
 			# Adds tftp contracking if needed for the aftp client
 			lsmod | grep -q  nf_conntrack_tftp || sudo modprobe nf_conntrack_tftp
 			if ! sudo iptables -t raw -L OUTPUT | grep -q "^CT" then